 Certain key words—Sovereign, Socialist, Secular, Democratic, Republic, Justice, Liberty, Equality and Fraternity—are explained as follows:

-- The Indian Constitution all religions in our country have the same status and support from the state.
+- This means that all religions have the same status and support from the state.

-3. Liberty : of thought, expression, belief, faith and worship
+2. Liberty: of thought, expression, belief, faith, and worship

 PREAMBLE AS PART OF THE CONSTITUTION